 Konbanwa, everyone!
-It’s Wednesday, and you what that means!
-Yes, it’s time to take a look at some more yokai.
+It’s time for another mythical post.
+I hope you guys are ready for some more fascinating yokai.
 Now, let’s go on a journey to the “Land of the Rising Sun”!